Avanade/Beef/samples/My.Hr/docs/Employee-Test.md

 This is more of a pure unit test; in that all data repository access is mocked out.
 This allows these to execute faster without database set up requirements, but will need the likes of reference data, and other, mocked as required.
 The sample demonstrates how these validators can be easily and thoroughly tested.

-For the purposes of this sample, copy the contents of [`EmployeeValidatorTest.cs`](../My.Hr.Test/Validators/EmployeeValidatorTest.cs)
+For the purposes of this sample, copy the contents of [`EmployeeValidatorTest.cs`](../My.Hr.Test/Validators/EmployeeValidatorTest.cs) and paste into an equiavlent (new) `Validators/EmployeeValidatorTest.cs`.

 Review and execute the tests and ensure they all pass as expected.